Daniel-V-Richardson/InstaRental/README.md

-# An Simple Applications for searching Houses or Rooms in Cities, Towns, etc..
+# An Simple React Native Application for searching Houses or Rooms in Cities, Towns, etc..

 <h1><u>Inorder to run the Code:</u></h1>
 <ul>